KEichenseer/websiteKE/content/authors/kilian/_index.md

 title: Kilian Eichenseer PhD
 ---

 Centuries of palaeontological and geological research have produced vast quantities of information on past organisms and environments.
 Using statistical tools, I am probing these data riches to reconstruct novel aspects of the history of Life.
 Focal points of my research have been coral reefs, palaeoclimate and the skeletal mineralogy of marine invertebrates.
-I am currently building a [data base on biotic and abiotic drivers of marine macroevolution](https://cnidaria.nat.uni-erlangen.de/evodrive/) at the University of Erlangen-Nürnberg.
+I am currently building a Bayesian stratigraphic model to correlate Cambrian sections using $\delta$<sup>13</sup>C records. (https://smithlabdurham.github.io/#!team).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/Kilian-Eichenseer-CV.pdf" "newtab" >}}CV{{< /staticref >}}.